HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 ---

 The key consideration for the SoA is the collection of data to support the hypotheses presented in the Protocol.
-The CRFs used in Clinical Research are primarily an interface for recording **outcomes** of activities.
-It is primarily a set of data requirements, and takes little account of the activities required to obtain the data.
-This means when we transcribe the requirements from the SoA we should adopt a more 'workflow-based' approach to data management:
+The CRFs used in Clinical Research are the primary interface for recording **outcomes** of activities.
+They are designed to record the sets of data the study requires, and usually takes little account of the practical activities required to obtain the data.
+For FHIR specificied SoAs to be succesful when requirements are transcribed from the SoA for eHR implementation, a more 'workflow-based' approach to data management is required.
+Specically, transcription needs to be able to clearly define:

 * **what** activities are being done
 * **when** are they being done
-* **who** are performing the activities
+* the **outcomes** from those activities, and potentially

-* what are the **outcomes** from those activities
+* **who** is to perform/undertake the activities

-# Implementing a SoA using FHIR resources
+# Implementing a SoA using FHIR Resources

 In order to represent the SoA we needed a set of definitional FHIR resources to represent the planned activities and relationships between them.
 We focused on a Workflow view of data management, and we leveraged the existing FHIR workflow patterns to achieve this.

 Prior to expanding upon this we review the existing research resources:

 * [ResearchStudy](http://hl7.org/fhir/ResearchStudy) - a representational artifact for a Research Study
 * [ResearchSubject](http://hl7.org/fhir/ResearchStudy) - an artifact used to link a Patient research to the ResearchStudy